cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     will have one track inside the annotations.
     If annotations on different segments (on overlapped frames) are very different, you will have two shapes for the same object.
-    This functionality works only for bounding boxes and polygons Polyline, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.
+    This functionality works only for bounding boxes.
+    Polygons,polylines, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.

     **Segment size**.
 Use this option to divide a huge dataset into a few smaller segments.